This client sells high quality furniture & homeware through their e-commerce website but were struggling to gain any traction in organic search.

 Consult in the redesign of the website, extensively auditing the test versions of the new site and offering actionable improvements to make the site as optimised as possible.

-Build the overall domain authority using a network of high-authority domains as well as targeted outreach to established blogs and sites in the home improvement/interior design niche.
+Build the overall domain authority using links from high-authority relevant websites in the home improvement/interior design niche.

-Build the authority of key internal pages through the use of targeted links from an ever growing network of high-authority domains.
+Build the authority of key internal pages through the use of targeted links throughout the link building campaign.

 On Site Optimisation